Seattle Sounders (1994–2008)

 The Seattle Sounders were an American professional soccer team that was founded in 1994 and played in several second-division leagues, beginning with the American Professional Soccer League.
 They played in the A-League, later renamed the USL First Division, from 1997 to 2008.
 The team was named for the Seattle Sounders of the North American Soccer League (NASL), which folded in 1983.
 The Sounders folded after the 2008 season as part of a transition to a new Major League Soccer (MLS) team named Seattle Sounders FC that debuted in 2009.

 The team generally used blue and white jerseys.
 They played at Memorial Stadium and various small venues from 1994 until their move to Qwest Field (now Lumen Field) in 2003.
-The Sounders played their last season at the Starfire Sports Complex in Tukwila, Washington, now the main training facility for the MLS team.
+The Sounders played their last season at the Starfire Sports Complex in Tukwila, Washington, which would become the training facility for the MLS team.
 Their head coach from 2002 to 2008 was Brian Schmetzer, who had played for the NASL Sounders and later coached the MLS team.
 A sister organization, the Seattle Sounders Women, played in the women's USL W-League from 2001 to 2015.